 Your skin naturally acts as a barrier, meaning it keeps out what it's supposed to (dirt and free radicals like environmental pollution) while keeping in the good stuff (moisture and yes, some oils).
-When you over-cleanse your skin, or use harsh cleansing chemicals, you can strip your skin of the oils that keep skin healthy and balanced and damage your skin barrier.
+When you over-cleanse your skin, or use harsh cleansing chemicals, you can strip your skin of the oils that keep it healthy and balanced and damage your skin barrier.

-While you should wash your face every night to get rid of that dirt and those free radicals that can clog pores, you should be careful of over-cleansing skin so that it feels taut and tight.
-Skin that feels taut and tight after cleansing is a clear sign that you may be over-cleansing or using too harsh a cleanser for your skin type.
+While you should wash your face every night to get rid of that dirt that can clog pores, you should be careful of over-cleansing skin so that it feels taut and tight.
+Skin that feels taut and tight after cleansing is a potential sign that you may be over-cleansing or using too harsh a cleanser for your skin type.

-Be careful of cleansers with alcohol, which will strip skin of its essential oils.
+Be careful of cleansers with alcohol, which can strip skin of its essential oils.

-- Rashes.
-Products that should sit on the skin (think sunscreen) will permeate skin if skin's natural barrier is damaged.
+- Rashes: Products that should sit on the skin might permeate skin if the natural barrier is damaged.

 - Adult acne: Cleansing your skin more than twice a day may damage the skin barrier, and acne is strongly associated with skin barrier damage.